Up to 60% off sofas & mattresses — limited‑time deals.

 • Design notes: removable back pillows; designed to be slipcovered and repairable

-• Materials: FSC-certified wood; high-resiliency foam; listed as not made with PFAs or flame retardants
+• Materials: FSC-certified wood; high-resiliency foam; listed as PFAS-free and not made with flame retardants

 • Shipping/setup: shipped in recycled packaging; assembled with universal tools

-• Return period: 30 days from delivery (full seating pieces)
+• Return window: 30 days from delivery for full seating pieces

 • Warranty: 1 year